mariosgeorgiou/ERCPortfolio/README.md

 # ERC Portfolio

-ERC Portfolio is a C++ library for deriving equal risk distributed portfolios.
+ERC (equal risk contribution) Portfolio is a C++ library for deriving equal risk distributed portfolios.
 It implements the cyclical coordinate descent algorithm by Griveau-Billion, Richard and Roncalli.
 This is the [paper](https://arxiv.org/pdf/1311.4057.pdf).

 ## Installation